 But, I’m a little like Popeye.
 Remember the old cartoon character’s favorite saying, I yam what I yam?
 My personality is to want people to smile and laugh, so I didn’t give up on the idea of making my communications less boring and more fun.

 Instead, I just tweaked my style a little.
 I made a point to stick to stuff that most people would find funny, and not so many people would find confusing or inappropriate.
-I’m still not perfect, but I’ve learned a few things that I think could help you integrate some humor into your HR communications–and especially your upcoming OE communications – without going overboard:
+I’m still not perfect, but I’ve learned a few things that can help you make open enrollment funny (without going overboard):

 The use of sarcasm can be super funny, but it shouldn’t be used in HR communications because it’s so hard to interpret for many people.
 Plus, the reason sarcasm is funny is because you’re usually saying the opposite of what you want, or what is true.
 You definitely don’t want that in writing in an HR communication!

 Have you seen any kid’s movies lately?
 They’re super funny for adults to watch, and safe for kids to see.
 That’s the sweet spot.
-If my kids, or your kids, heard or read this communication, would you feel it was appropriate?
+Before you hit send, run the “kid” test: if a child heard or read this communication, would you feel it was appropriate?
 If so, you’re in the right ballpark.

-Let’s just say, I have a ‘friend’ who didn’t do this and apparently some executives don’t find it funny when they’re the butt of a joke sent out to all the employees!
+Let’s just say, I have a ‘friend’ who did this, and apparently some executives don’t find it funny when they’re the butt of a joke sent out to all employees!
 Okay, that ‘friend’ might have been me.
 And that executive still won’t talk to me.

-It seems silly to even have to point it out, but as we get five different generations into the workplace, you can never be sure what’s going to offend or not.
-So just steer clear of potentially controversial stuff completely.
+It seems silly to even have to point it out.
+But we currently live in a world where five different generations are coexisting in the workplace— so you can never be sure what’s going to offend or not.
+Just steer clear of potentially controversial stuff completely.
 Swear words.
 Social-issue humor you think will make you seem really edgy.
 All that stuff.
 One misplaced word can make totally lose you credibility with an entire part of your workforce.

-#5.
-It’s never funny to dump on someone’s beliefs.
+5. It’s never funny to dump on someone’s beliefs or background.

-If this is making you wonder what IS safe territory, let me tell you: making a little self-deprecating fun of HR!
+If you’re wondering what IS safe territory, let me tell you: making a little self-deprecating fun of HR can go a long way!
 Our employees already see us as the police or as their Work Moms, so why not play to that a little?
 It’ll endear your employees to you because they’ll begin to view you as someone who ‘gets it’ – which is exactly what you want.